realpython/realpython-blog/2015/2015-09-21-python-programming-contest-first-to-five.markdown

 - 2nd and 3rd places: [RC Quadcopter with Camera](http://www.amazon.com/UDI-U818A-2-4GHz-RC-Quadcopter/dp/B00D3IN11Q/ref=sr_1_2)
 - The top 5 submissions will receive a free account on Interview Cake as well as a free copy of the Real Python courses!

+> Although the challenge is officially over you can still partake!
+First, see if you can beat the [current](https://gist.github.com/mjhea0/d7fc846ea8ab2b03e819) winner to receive $20 off of Real Python.
+Second, create a web application with Flask that (a) makes it easy to add a new strategy and then (b) runs a given strategy against all the other strategies.

 ## Grading

 The grading is simple: We'll run each strategy through the random number generator 100 times as a first screen - `return random.randrange(1, 10)`.
 The strategies that beat the generator we'll then be ran against one other in a round robin format to determine the overall winners. *Be sure to test your code out in the [game runner](https://gist.github.com/mjhea0/0a6b0bb6cc7557776ab8) before submitting.*

 To submit your script, just email us a link to a secret Gist - *info (at) realpython (dot) com*.
-Submissions end on September 28th.
-You have one week.

 Good luck!